 Governance

 The governing body is a school's 'critical friend'; it supports both the headteacher and school.
-It plays a key role in:
+Governors play a vital role in:

 - overseeing the school's financial performance/budgeting